Mind-Benders/blog-content/post/blogs/2024/february_2024/index.md

 ---

 Unveiling the latest technological marvels, February 2024 stands witness to groundbreaking advancements in artificial intelligence (AI).
 From Meta's Code Llama to Google's Gemini Pro, the month showcases a flurry of innovations propelling the AI landscape into uncharted territories.
-Let

 ## Code Llama Unleashed by Meta [^1] :
    Meta's recent introduction of Code Llama 70B marks a significant leap in large language models for coding, offering three variants: the base model, a Python-specific version, and an 'Instruct' version for interpreting natural language commands.
 What sets it apart is its comparability to GPT-4, making strides in accessibility by providing all editions free for both research and commercial applications.